 The disadvantages of fundamental analysis are listed below.

 • Time consuming: Fundamental analysis covers a broad base of information to deliver actionable insights.
-The process takes a lot of time that investors and Forex traders may not have when a profitable opportunity presents itself.
+The process takes a lot of time that investors and traders may not have when a profitable opportunity presents itself.

 • Subjective: A significant drawback of fundamental analysis is that two analysts may use the same data and end up at different conclusions.
 The subjectivity of fundamental analysis may confuse and result in losses or failure to invest in promising assets.